gnperdue/neuralart_tf/README.md

 with

     $ docker-machine start neuralart

+When the machine is running, use the following to set environment variables
+appropriately:

     $ eval "$(docker-machine env neuralart)"

 To build a Docker image with the Dockerfile in this repository, use